 To connect users to an emergency response agent, medical alert systems have to be serviced by a landline or mobile connection.
 Typically, a landline in-home medical alert system is the less expensive of the two.
 It is also great for those who live in rural areas where they may not have the best cellular coverage.
-Not all providers offer landline systems, but most we’ve reviewed, like Bay Alarm Medical, offer both connection options.
+Not all providers offer landline systems, but most we’ve reviewed, like Bay Alarm Medical and Medical Guardian, offer both connection options.

 Cellular in-home medical alert systems are a bit more expensive, but ideal for individuals who don’t have a landline.
 Just make sure that whichever provider you select has good cellular coverage in your area.
 The last thing you want in an emergency is to realize you have spotty coverage!
 In case you’re looking for a mobile system, we’ve compiled a list of the best medical alert systems for seniors; most of these brands offer cellular in-home systems.